AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 ````

 Here the error message tells us to create a method called 'prompt'.
 But let's start at the beginning.

+----- Here is how I would explain TDD with more details to someone new to coding. -----

 To be implemented correctly, the TDD has a process that is summarised in 3 steps: first, it is called RED, the test fails, second, GREEN, the test passes, third, REFACTOR, the code is improved.
 This is the basics.